smithlabcode/preseq/README.txt

 most basic usage, use the command:

   c_curve -o estimates.txt input.bed

-If the input file is in .bam format, use the command:

-  c_curve -B -o estimates.txt input.bed

 The estimates will appear in estimates.txt with two columns.
 The first column gives the total number of reads in a theoretically